 One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.32% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Athens’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Athens’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Athens is one of the most well-educated cities in the nation.
 40.38% of adults in Athens have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.